OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/compare.md

 ---
 title: compare
-description: Detailed documentation on the 'compare' function, a python command for comparing results between all activated Panel regression models.
+description: "Detailed documentation on the 'compare' function, a python command for" comparing results between all activated Panel regression models.
 This function doesn't require any parameters.
 keywords: